 The PrEP Impact Trial launched across England in October 2017 with a total of 10,000 places.
 Due to soaring demand for the drug, the trial places were increased by an extra 3,000 in September last year.
 Even so, many trial sites became full quickly and closed to men who have sex with men.

 In January of this year, the Secretary of State Matt Hancock committed the UK Government to get to zero new HIV transmissions by 2030, and as part of that he promised to double the number of places on the PrEP Impact Trial.
 NHS England agreed to fund the cost of PrEP for these extra places.
 However, to date (by May 2019) only 67% of trial sites outside of London have agreed to double the number of places, while London has only agreed to 60% extra places.

 We are urgently calling on local authorities, both inside and outside of London, to provide the promised doubling of places on the PrEP Trial now.

 More than 200 sexual health clinics are participating in the PrEP Impact Trial.

-In July 2018, we published a community statement alongside 31 other organisations calling for PrEP to be made routinely available via NHS England from April 2019 - you can download this below.
+In July 2018, we published a community statement alongside 31 other organisations calling for PrEP to be made routinely commissioned from April 2019 - you can download this below.
 This has not happened, so we continue to call upon the Secretary of State, NHS England and Local Authorities to work together to achieve the routine commissioning of PrEP in England as soon as possible.

 Our Chief Executive, Ian Green, wrote for Huffington Post about the launch of the trial.